-In general, 6 months is considered to be sufficient to create a PE in Estonia.

-Certain activities do not create a PE, such as "auxiliary or preparatory" activities like promotion, advertising, financial and accounting support services, quality control, research and information collection.
+In general, 6 months is considered to be sufficient to create a PE in Estonia for construction sites.
+A specific DTT may provide for a different minimum term.
+While involving a dependent agent creates a permanent establishment, certain activities of "an auxiliary or preparatory nature" do not create a PE, such as auxiliary or preparatory activities involving promotion, advertising, financial and accounting support services, quality control, research and information collection.

-Permanent establishments of non-resident legal persons are registered at the Estonian Tax and Customs Board.
+Permanent establishments of non-resident legal persons should be registered at the Estonian Tax and Customs Board.

-2.3.2 Withholding Taxes
+2.3.2.
+Withholding Taxes

-The most important thing is that Estonia does not apply withholding income tax on dividends and interests.
+Estonia does not apply withholding income tax on dividend and interest payments.